limodou/ido/README.md

 ## What's it?

-ido is a command tool, it's written in python, and you can use it to install packages or execute commands.
-So you can just treats it as something like brew, yum, apt-get, etc.
+ido is a command line tool, written in Python, and you can use it to install packages or execute commands.
+It works like brew, yum, apt-get, etc.
-But ido can be more easy used and extended suit for your needs.
+But ido can be more easily used and extended to suit your needs.

 ## Features